 In 2003, Amanda started teaching music lessons.
 What started out as teaching a couple of students per week in her parents' living room quickly turned into a full-time teaching studio.
-After studying music education at the University of Alaska, Amanda went on to complete teacher certification for Suzuki Method (Every Child Can, The Joys of Pre-Twinkle, Suzuki Principles in Action, Teaching with an Open Heart, Teaching from the Balance Point, Suzuki in the Schools Unit 1, and Violin Units 1 through 3), and Music Mind Games (Unit 1).
+After studying music education at the University of Alaska, Amanda went on to complete teacher certification for Suzuki Method (Every Child Can, The Joys of Pre-Twinkle, Suzuki Principles in Action, Teaching with an Open Heart, Teaching from the Balance Point, Suzuki in the Schools Unit 1, and Violin Units 1 through 4), and Music Mind Games (Unit 1).
 The methods and traditions that gave her the technique she uses today is now being passed on to the next generation of fiddlers.

 Amanda loves performing just as much as teaching.
 She often plays with High Lonesome Sound and the Anna Lynch Band.
 You can hear her fiddling on Anna Lynch's self-titled album that was released in 2014.
 When Amanda is not teaching (or "Momming" her two young children), you can occasionally find her performing around town with her husband, Dan Booth.